bparanj/crystal/programming/iac/docs/basics/image-lifecycle.md

 ### 1. **Planning and Configuration**

-- **Define Requirements**: Start by identifying the requirements for your images, including the operating system, software packages, configurations, security standards, and compliance needs.
+- **Define Requirements**: Start by identifying the requirements for your images,  the operating system, software packages, configurations, security standards, and compliance needs.
 - **Select Tools**: Choose tools like Packer for image creation and Terraform for infrastructure as code (IaC) to automate deployment.
 Consider integrating security tools for scanning and compliance checks.
 - **Write Templates**: Create templates for your images in Packer, specifying builders, provisioners, and post-processors.
 Use version control to manage changes to these templates.